SpotAlong/SpotAlong-Client/README.md

 ```

 ## Compile Installer
 A helper script has been included at `build.py` that can automatically create the executable file, zip all dependencies, and compile the installer using makensis.
 Simply run the file and the installer will be created at `./SpotAlong-Installer.exe`.
 Please note that NSIS must be installed and makensis.exe must be added to PATH.
+Aditionally, the [nsisunz](https://nsis.sourceforge.io/Nsisunz_plug-in) and [ApplicationID](https://nsis.sourceforge.io/ApplicationID_plug-in) plugins must be installed.

 # Roadmap